 - Say it in a way that’s not aggressive or intimidating.
 If you say it in a curt way, they may feel like you’re attacking them and come back at you.

-- Make sure they understand what exactly have you asked them to do.
-If necessary, get them to write down or record on their phone what you want them to do.
+- Make sure they understand exactly what you have asked them to do.
+If necessary, have them write or record (on their phone) what you want them to do.

 - Once the employee meets your expectations, and you are satisfied with the work, appreciate them for their help.
-It prevents future chances of insubordination.
+This prevents future chances of insubordination.

 B) Formal or Major Insubordination